SoftwareAG/adabas-go-api/README.md

 ## Introduction

-This is the Adabas API for the programming language Go.
-It supports data access to the Software AG Adabas database.
+This package is designed for using Software AG Adabas databases from GO.
 You can find detailed overview about the design and technical implementation [here](.//doc//Overview.md)

 For details have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/SoftwareAG/adabas-go-api/adabas>

+## Features

+In general users of the Adabas GO API do not need to know basic level of Adabas API's like Adabas control block or Adabas buffers layout.
+The Adabas GO API provides a more user friendly use of Adabas files and fields.
+It is similar to the `Adabas Client for Java` product delivered by Software AG.

+This is a list of features which the Adabas GO API supports:

+- Read, Search, Insert, Delete and Update of Adabas records
+- Work with field descriptors and special descriptors like sub-/super-descriptors
+- Work with Adabas period groups and multiple fields
+- Work with large objects reads and writes
+- Work with partial large object reads and writes
+- Work with Adabas TCP/IP layer on Linux, Unix and Windows
+- Work with Adabas Mainframe using the Entire Network infrastructure
+- Support unicode access of Adabas Unicode fields
+- Work with Adabas Maps, a short name to long name definition
+- Provide GO structure usage by reflect structure fields to Adabas Map definitions

 ## Usage